-When implementing initial provider enrollment credentialing and payer enrollment, Newport leaves nothing to chance.
-Our goal is to ensure 100% participation status with every payer for each provider at every location they practice.
+When implementing initial credentialing and provider enrollment, Newport leaves nothing to chance.
+Our goal is to ensure 100-percent participation status with every payer for each provider at every location where they practice.
 By pairing our industry-proven provider enrollment software with the credentialing lifecycle expertise of our Professional Services team, we empower health systems to take full control of the physician hiring process.

-- Participating and Non-Participating (Par – Non-Par) Analysis: Newport will conduct a comprehensive audit of all payers by provider and location ensures that all missing or expired payer PINs (provider identification numbers) are identified.
+- Participating and Non-Participating (Par – Non-Par) Analysis: Newport will conduct a comprehensive audit of all payers by provider and location to ensure that all missing or expired payer PINs (provider identification numbers) are identified.

 - Council for Affordable Quality Healthcare (CAQH) & Medicare Provider Enrollment, Chain, and Ownership System (PECOS) Registration: Newport will set up and maintain all provider CAQH & PECOS accounts.

-- Enrollment Application Processing – All payer applications are prepared, formatted, and sent to provider for signatures.
+- Enrollment Application Processing: Newport will prepare and format all payer applications and route them to providers for signatures.

-- Quality Assurance: Newport will implement both situational and organizational QA processes to ensure that accurate and complete information is sent to the payers.
+- Quality Assurance: Newport will implement both situational and organizational QA processes to ensure that accurate and complete information is provided to your payers.

-- Application Follow Up – Rigorous and regular follow up is conducted on each application.
+- Application Follow-Up: Newport will perform rigorous and regular follow-ups on each application.

-- Denials Management – Newport’s team will actively work with payers directly to resolve credentialing-related denials and recover revenue rightfully owed to your organization.
+- Denials Management: Newport’s team will actively work with payers directly to resolve credentialing-related denials and recover revenue rightfully owed to your organization.

 - Full Service-Level Transparency: Newport clients enjoy access to on-demand dashboards and ad-hoc business intelligence tools to give them real-time visibility into the status of each initial credentialing and provider enrollment project.

-- Productivity Tools: Newport clients enjoy access to a centralized document management archive and software modules designed to reduce credentialing related denials.
+- Productivity Tools: Newport clients enjoy access to a centralized, cloud-based document management archive and purpose-built software modules designed to reduce credentialing-related denials.

-Tracking deadlines and ensuring a provider remains properly enrolled at all times is a time-consuming process that requires meticulous attention.
-Otherwise, when not properly managed, the financial impact of lapsed enrollment and not being able to bill for services rendered can be significant.
+Tracking deadlines and ensuring that a provider remains properly enrolled is a time-consuming process that requires meticulous attention.
+Again, the financial impact of lapsed enrollment, which effectively prevents healthcare organizations from billing for services rendered by the affected providers, can be significant.
 It’s here that Newport’s provider enrollment and credentialing services can make a difference.

-At the beginning of each engagement, our highly experienced account managers work directly with our client’s key stakeholders to map out the most effective and efficient process to address both immediate and long-term objectives.
-As they load your provider data into our cloud-based credentialing and enrollment enterprise solution, the Newport team begins implementing the project plan, clients are concurrently getting trained on end-user access to dashboards, ad-hoc business intelligence tools, and software productivity modules that take advantage of the credentialing data gathered thereby enabling clients to use this data in every-day operations.
-This is what we mean by “taking control of the credentialing lifecycle”!
+At the beginning of each engagement, Newport’s highly experienced Account Managers work directly with your key stakeholders to map out the most effective and efficient process for addressing both your immediate and long-term objectives.
+As they load your provider data into our cloud-based credentialing and enrollment enterprise solution, the Newport team also begins implementing your project plan and training your designated end users on how to access the dashboards, ad-hoc business intelligence tools, and software productivity modules to leverage your centralized initial credentialing and provider enrollment data.